mazzsva/mazzsva/README.md

-I write Swift for a living, and after hours I build apps I need, chasing the details most people skip.
+I write Swift for a living, with an eye for the details that make software feel right.

 Swift.
 SwiftUI.
 The Composable Architecture.